aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

     - false: A request is sent.
 If the validation succeeds, the instance is created.
 * `private_ip` - (Optional) Instance private IP address can be specified when you creating new instance.
 It is valid when `vswitch_id` is specified.
 When it is changed, the instance will reboot to make the change take effect.
 * `credit_specification` - (Optional, Available in 1.57.1+) Performance mode of the t5 burstable instance.
 Valid values: 'Standard', 'Unlimited'.
-* `spot_strategy` - (Optional, ForceNew) The spot strategy of a Pay-As-You-Go instance, and it takes effect only when parameter `instance_charge_type` is 'PostPaid'.
+* `spot_strategy` - (Optional, ForceNew, Computed) The spot strategy of a Pay-As-You-Go instance, and it takes effect only when parameter `instance_charge_type` is 'PostPaid'.
 Value range:
     - NoSpot: A regular Pay-As-You-Go instance.
     - SpotWithPriceLimit: A price threshold for a spot instance
     - SpotAsPriceGo: A price that is based on the highest Pay-As-You-Go instance